spa-nlp/spa-nlp.github.io/index.md

 - [Fabio Petroni](https://www.fabiopetroni.com/), Facebook AI Research
 - [Colin Raffel](https://craffel.github.io/), University of North Carolina

+We will also have a panel discussion with [Eunsol Choi](https://www.cs.utexas.edu/~eunsol/), Philipp Cimiano, Kenneth Forbus, Will Hamilton, Yunyao Li, Fabio Petroni and Colin Raffel.

+!
 We will also have a panel discussion with speakers and

-- [Eunsol Choi](https://www.cs.utexas.edu/~eunsol/), Google AI / UT Austin
+! - [Eunsol Choi](https://www.cs.utexas.edu/~eunsol/), Google AI / UT Austin

 ## Tentative Schedule